Angine de Poitrine

 | Website | anginedepoitrine |

-Conceived initially as a disguise to retain audiences across back-to-back sets at a local venue, the project became the duo's primary focus.
-Following their debut album, Vol. 1 (2024), the band gained traction on the Quebec festival circuit, culminating in an Artist of the Year win at the 2025 GAMIQ awards.
-They achieved viral recognition in February 2026 when a live session recorded for US radio station KEXP accumulated millions of views.
-This preceded the release of their second album, Vol. II (2026), and supporting international tours.
+Angine de Poitrine conceived the disguises to retain audiences across back-to-back sets at a local venue.
+Following their debut album, Vol. 1 (2024), they gained notice on the Quebec festival circuit and won Artist of the Year at the 2025 GAMIQ awards.
+They achieved viral recognition in February 2026 when a live session recorded for the US radio station KEXP accumulated millions of views.
+It was followed by their second album, Vol. II (2026), and international tours.

 History